wcxo/typora/README.md

 1. `pip install -r requirements.txt`
 2. `python typora.py --help`
 3. read and use.
-4. patch License.js.
+4. do something.
-5. replace app.asar.
+5. pack and replace app.asar.
-6. run keygen.
-7. enjoy it.
+6. enjoy it.

 ## Example